Le foto proibite di una signora per bene: Reception

 The "explicit connection between female sexuality and violence" in Le foto proibite di una signora per bene has been cited as a precursor to "sexually-themed" giallo films such as La ragazza dal pigiama giallo and Tenebrae.
+Mikel J. Koven, writing in La Dolce Morte also notes that the film also deviates from traditional giallo tropes, highlighting the plot's focus on a blackmail as the central crime makes it more of a suspense thriller than a murder mystery.

 AllMovie's Robert Firsching has also described the "vibrant Ennio Morricone score and slick photography by Alejandro Ulloa" as highlights of the film.
 Writing for DVD Talk, Ian Jane rated the film three-and-a-half stars out of five, praising Morricone's score and complimenting the film's plot and suspense.
 Jane noted that while the film is "low on nudity and murderous mayhem, it does have some interesting suspense and enough underlying themes of kinky depravity to keep things interesting despite the slow pace at which it plays out".
 Fellow DVD Talk reviewer Glenn Erickson also rated the film three-and-a-half stars out of five, writing that it "looks and sounds great, with attractive settings and cinematography.
 But its unconvincing sexual blackmail story isn't engaging, and we keep watching mainly to find out if there are going to be any surprise".
 Erickson felt that more attention had been paid to "the attractive camerawork and the smartly designed interior sets" than to the script or acting.
 Dread Central's Jon Condit rated the film one out of five, deriding its "molasses in January, threadbare story".
 However, Condit felt the film was an example of the "warmth and often gorgeously artistic composition of Italian cinema", although he found the characters "flat" and the film's dénouement disappointing.